 Please complete and return to the Principal who will acknowledge receipt and explain what action will be taken.

 Your Name

-And your relationshipto
+And your relationship to

 Student's Name

 Address:

 Postcode

-Daytime Telephone Number
+Daytime Telephone Number Evening

-Evening Telephone Number
+Telephone Number

 Please use this space to give the details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response?)

-Mile at a stigmand a very feed on what was about the more blane at this at a sec

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-The you attaching any paperwork: If 30, piease give details.

-Cignostura

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

-Date acknowledgement sent.

-Pv who:

 By who:

 Complaint referred to:

-Date:
+Complaint referred to: Date: